(Kindle Versions: Click on cover to order)

 Part I: Pomegranates and Perfume In which Magdalene leaves Jerusalem bound for Petra, fabled rose-red city of the Nabateans.
 Her double life as Susannah, wealthy owner of a perfume import business, and Mary Magdalene, beloved disciple of the crucified Rabbi Jesu, is coming to an end.
 The journey leads her into unfamiliar territory – pagan temples, desert camps, Cleopatra’s perfumery, and a forbidden oasis.
 It will culminate in a pomegranate orchard, face to face with her past.

 Part II: Gospel of a Mary In which Magdalene travels to Alexandria and finds sanctuary in the Temple of Isis in return for inscribing her memories of Jesu’s teachings.
-There she make friends, and incurs an enemy.
+There she makes friends and incurs an enemy.
 A near-fatal attack from a sorceress shakes the foundations of her faith.
 She attempts a return to Israel but a storm at sea interferes.
-Set adrift in a small boat with a three companions, she is carried across the Mediterranean and cast ashore in Gaul.
+Set adrift in a small boat with three companions, she is carried across the Mediterranean and cast ashore in Gaul.

 Author’s Notes